swar-nim/Home-Active-Directory-Lab/setup_VMs/README.md

-# Setup VMs using VMWare Workstation
+# Setup VMs using VMWare Workstation Pro

 1. Installed Windows Server 2019 Core (Base Template) as a VM which will be promoted to DC later on.